-Now that the eaglet (DG1) has hatched, what can we expect to happen over the first 14 days?
+Now that the eaglet/eaglets have hatched, what can we expect to happen over the first 14 days?

-- DG1 will double its weight in one week.
+- Eaglets double in weight in one week.

 - A weight gain of 1/4 to 1 pound per week is expected up to about week nine or 10.

-- It will take several days for DG1 to develop any mobility, so feedings are sometimes clumsy: facing the wrong direction or landing on its back.
+- It will take several days to develop any mobility, so feedings are sometimes clumsy: facing the wrong direction or landing on its back.

-- DG1 cannot regulate its temperature.
+- Eaglets cannot regulate temperature.
 Born only with light natal down, the parents must brood constantly to keep it warm and dry.